MannLabs/scPortrait/docs_source/pages/ecosystem/computational_workflow.rst

 The SPARCSpy workflow consists of 4 steps:

   1. **Segmentation**: Generates masks for the segmentation of input images into individual cells.
-Depending on the desired type of segmentation, different segmentation methods can be selected (see :ref:`segmentation_methods`).
+Depending on the desired type of segmentation, different segmentation methods can be selected.

   2. **Extraction**: The segmentation masks are applied to extract single-cell images for all cells in the input images.
 Images of individual cells are rescaled to [0, 1] per channel.

-  3. **Classification**: Each individual cell in the extracted single-cell dataset is classified using the specified classification method (see :ref:`classification_methods`).
+  3. **Classification**: Each individual cell in the extracted single-cell dataset is classified using the specified classification method.
 Multiple classification runs can be performed on the same dataset using different classification methods.

   4. **Selection**: Cutting instructions for the isolation of selected individual cells by laser microdissection are generated.
 The cutting shapes are written to an ``.xml`` file which can be loaded on a leica LMD microscope for automated cell excision.